Who We Are

 Director, TNHI

-Dave is the Diversity and Inclusion Lead at Corus Entertainment.
-Prior to joining Corus, Dave worked for the City of Toronto, Shopify and the Independent Street Checks Review, which examined Ontario’s regulation on street checks or carding, as it is sometimes called.
+Dave is the National Lead at Export Development Canada for Black exporters.
+He is currently a Fellow, Schools of Cities, University of Toronto Leading Social Justice Initiative.
+Prior to joining Export Development Canada, Dave worked as the Diversity and Inclusion Lead at Corus Entertainment, the City of Toronto, Shopify and the Independent Street Checks Review, which examined Ontario’s regulation on street checks or carding, as it is sometimes called.

 Sharon Barnes-Simmonds,